learn-co-students/javascript-intro-to-debugging-v-000/README.md

 1. Add the debugger to our code and save it
 2. From the Jasmine test, we'll open the browser's console
 3. Refresh the page
-4. Investigate the State
+4. Investigate the state
-5. Find the Bug
+5. Find the bug
 6. Refactor

 #### Step One - Add the Debugger